iann838/vue-scriptx/README.md

 VueScriptX brings back the `<script>` tag to your Vue projects!

-This package is a modified version of [vue-scriptx](https://github.com/taoeffect/vue-scriptx), which lacks support for Vue 3.
+This package is inspired by [vue-script2](https://github.com/taoeffect/vue-script2).

 This tiny package should take care of all your declarative and imperative asynchronous loading needs.
 Nothing too complicated from what web devs already know.